Trauma Informed Therapy

 Signs and symptoms of trauma

 - Re-experiencing of the trauma.
 You may have unwanted thoughts of the trauma and find yourself unable to get rid of them.
-Some people have flashbacks, or very vivid images, which can feel as if the trauma is occurring again.
+Some people have flashbacks or very vivid images, which can feel as if the trauma is occurring again.
 Nightmares are common.

 - Increased vigilance.
 This includes feeling “on guard,” jumpy, jittery, shaky, nervous, on edge, being easily startled, and having trouble concentrating or sleeping.
 Continuous vigilance can lead to impatience and irritability.
 This reaction is due to the freeze, fight or flight response in your body, to protect ourselves against danger.